William Stryker: God Loves, Man Kills II

 Stryker reappears in the X-Treme X-Men storyline, having been presumed forgotten within the narrative.
 It is revealed that he had been serving a prison sentence due to the consequences of his previous actions.
 During his transfer on an airplane, Lady Deathstrike infiltrates the aircraft, where she kills Stryker's guards and rescues him.
 It is then disclosed that the two are lovers, and Stryker promptly initiates a new crusade against the X-Men, targeting Wolverine, Cannonball, the X-Treme X-Men team, and Shadowcat, with whom he holds a longstanding grudge.

 Stryker dispatches a group of his followers to confront several X-Men members and kidnaps Kitty Pryde.
 During this encounter, Pryde manages to persuade Stryker that mutants are not an abomination.
 This revelation leads him to seemingly turn over a new leaf as he merges with the sentient artificial intelligence Reverend Paul, ultimately being placed in a containment tube.

 "Decimation"

-Stryker reappears at the beginning of the 2005 "Decimation" storyline, following the events of the "House of M" storyline.
-He interprets the sudden and drastic reduction of the mutant population as a sign from God, declaring, "[God] made the first step and now we have to take the next," effectively rallying for genocide during a television broadcast.
-While Stryker primarily serves as the main antagonist in New X-Men, he also makes appearances in other comics set during this period.

-With the assistance of Icarus, a student at the Xavier Institute, Stryker orchestrates the explosion of a bus, resulting in the deaths of approximately one-quarter of the academy's de-powered students.
-He subsequently plots the assassination of Wallflower, ordering one of his snipers to shoot her in the head.
-Stryker also attempts to kill Dust, mistakenly targeting X-23 instead.
-The deaths of Wallflower and Dust are crucial to Stryker's agenda, as he has been informed by Nimrod that both pose a threat to his army.
+Following the events of the "House of M" storyline, Stryker targets the remaining mutants after most of the mutants on Earth lost their powers.
+Stryker orchestrates an attack on the Xavier Institute, resulting in the deaths of approximately one-quarter of the academy's students.
+Following the defeat of the Purifiers, Stryker is killed by Elixir.

-Stryker eventually launches an assault on the Xavier Institute with the Purifiers, resulting in the death of Quill and critically wounding Onyxx and Cannonball, as well as injuring Bishop, Emma Frost, and other students.
-Following the defeat of the Purifiers, Stryker is killed by Elixir, Wallflower's enraged boyfriend.

 Stryker is later resurrected by Bastion with a Technarch to join his new Purifiers.
-Bastion reveals that Stryker has the second highest number of mutant kills among the Purifiers' ranks, surpassed only by Bolivar Trask, the creator of the Sentinels.

-Bastion assigns Stryker the task of locating Hope Summers and Cable following their return from the future during the "Second Coming" event.
-His Purifiers, in conjunction with Cameron Hodge's Right foot soldiers, engage the X-Men and New Mutants before Archangel kills Stryker by slicing him in half.
+Bastion assigns Stryker the task of locating Hope Summers and Cable following their return from the future.
+His Purifiers, in conjunction with Cameron Hodge's soldiers, engage the X-Men and New Mutants before Archangel kills Stryker by slicing him in half.